Information about project teams within the Chamber comprised of volunteers who help organize various events and programs

-Team members assist the Chamber staff in planning and organizing the Annual Meeting Dinner and Awards slated for the end of January.
+Team members assist the Chamber staff in planning and organizing the Annual Meeting Dinner and Awards slated for May.
 A member of the Executive Board serves as Chair.
-Meeting Commitment: Once a month September thru December; 2-3 times in January.
+Meeting Commitment: Once a month December thru February; 2-3 times in March and April.
 Investors can sign up for the project team or volunteer to help set-up or tear down the day of the Annual Meeting.

 This project team is split into three small groups to determine the recipients of the Chamber Citizenship awards and I Love BG award.
 Meeting Commitment: Anticipate a total of two meetings for each group.
 All awards are presented at the Annual Meeting and Dinner Awards.

 - I Love BG Award

-Members of this team organize the event, seek donations (short term and long term), and sustainable funding for the Annual Community Fireworks event.
+Members of this team organize the event, seek donations (short term and long term), and sustainable funding for the Annual BG Boom Festival and Fireworks event.
 This event is a partnership between the City of Bowling Green, BGSU, and the BG Chamber of Commerce.
 Meeting Commitment: Monthly - February through July.

 Members assist the Chamber staff in planning and organizing the Chamber's only fundraiser.
 There are many subgroups within this team.
 The date for the Annual Golf Outing is the Wednesday before Labor Day.
 A member of the Executive Board serves as chair.
 Meeting Commitment: Monthly Meetings May - August.
 Team members are encouraged to assist day of event.
 Volunteers are also sought to help the day of the event.

 The Governmental Affairs mission is to identify public and political issues at the local, state, and national level to keep the Chamber investors informed.
 Open to interested Investors who want to be instrumental in legislative issues.
-Includes Legislative & Health Care Reform Updates, "State of" Series, and assists with Mid-Year Luncheon.
+Includes Legislative Updates and the "State of" Series.
 Commitment: Monthly, on the second Tuesday, 8am.